gvwilson/thirdbit/src/fiction/iffy/index.md

 had been told to keep an eye on the repair yard.
-A core would have done a better job—even inducted Marines got bored eventually—but the governors wouldn't dare use cores to watch people.
+A core would have done a better job—even inducted Marines got bored eventually—but the governor wouldn't dare use cores to watch people.
 Cameras alone were enough to risk provoking a surveillance riot.

 Iffy squeezed Honesty's hand twice to signal that she understood,